excellarateinc/voyage-api-dotnet/readme_docs/STANDARDS-CSHARP.md

        var myInteger = Convert.ToInt32(Console.ReadLine());
        ```

-#### Do not use var when the type is not apparent from the right side of the assignment
+#### Do not use 'var' when the type is not apparent from the right side of the assignment
 > Why?
 TBD

        ```